This classroom is designed to prepare children for a kindergarten classroom environment, with six focused learning areas to further skill development.

 Children become familiar with the format and structure of a kindergarten school day, while developing critical skills to succeed in elementary school.
-Nationally recognized, award-winning curricula are featured, with kindergarten-level instruction in reading, writing, and math.
+Nationally recognized, award-winning early childhood curricula are featured, with kindergarten-level instruction in reading, writing, and math.

 This classroom provides young 5-year-olds and older 4-year-olds with a strong focus on:

 Provides the opportunity to experiment with different roles and materials to explore the familiar and unknown through pretend play, use imagination, and exercise social and emotional skills to make sense of the world.